|Material||High Optical Grade Calcite|

 Both uncoated and coated polarizers are available.
 The uncoated polarizers are designed for use in the 350 nm to 2.3 μm range, while coated versions are available for the 350 - 700 nm or 650 -1050 nm range.
 Please see the Graphs tab for coating reflectivity data.

 Glan-Thompson polarizers consist of two cemented prisms made from the highest optical grade calcite.
-Unpolarized light enters the polarizer, then is split at the intersection of the two crystals allowing s-polarized (e-ray) light to continue and p-polarized light (o-ray) to be absorbed by the housing.
+Unpolarized light enters the polarizer, then is split at the intersection of the two crystals allowing s-polarized (e-ray) light to continue and p-polarized light (o-ray) to be reflected as shown in the diagram above.
 Due to the large field of view, these polarizers can be used for highly converging or diverging beams.

 Note: As with all Glan-Thompson polarizers, the maximum optical intensity is limited by the cemented prism interface.
 For high-power applications, Thorlabs offers Glan Laser polarizers, which can handle power densities up to 500 W/cm2 (CW).